 When a construction crew gets together to start working on building a house, they are working on one house.
 There are plans drawn up that show all the intricacies of the work to be done.
-There will be carpenters, electricians, plumbers, and other specialist that will do their part, but there is one plan.
+There will be carpenters, electricians, plumbers, and other specialists that will do their part, but there is one plan.
 Everyone works from blueprints for the same house with the same goal in mind.

 So also in team building there has to be a goal, or set of goals that everyone shares in common.
 That goal, those goals, need to have buy-in from each of the team members.
 A house builder would never give different house plans to the different workers and expect a good result.
 So, effective teams have to be built from the foundation up.
 It starts with a unified purpose and understanding of where the team is heading.
-Team members need to be able to see the desired end result and know how they, each individual member fits into the team.
+Team members need to be able to see the desired end result and know-how they, each individual member fits into the team.
 All the workers that contribute to the building of an edifice have one end in mind.
 They aren’t working for their own results, but for the end results that come from the combined contributions of all the workers.

 A team must grow together to realize that the individual efforts are not as important as the end result.
 It is not each team member that is working for themselves, but rather each team member is contributing to a grand purpose, a unified completion of a task or tasks.

-As critical as that is, often times in work environments, individuals are put on teams for many reasons other than the considerations of their talents and abilities to contribute to the overall purpose of the team.
+As critical as that is, oftentimes in work environments, individuals are put on teams for many reasons other than the considerations of their talents and abilities to contribute to the overall purpose of the team.
 Part of the planning and organization of the team is to realize the purpose and goals of the team and then match the right people for those tasks.
-It isn’t, what needs to be done and lets some people to do it, but rather, what is the purpose and the goals and who are the people most qualified and best suited to do the best work and bring the best result.
+It isn’t, what needs to be done and lets some people to do it, but rather, what are the purpose and the goals and who are the people most qualified and best suited to do the best work and bring the best result.

 Team Building Is People Building

-IT amazes me how much material is available on team building.
+It amazes me how much material is available on team building.
 Apparently there must be many ways to do it.
-Of course some are more effective than others.
+Of course, some are more effective than others.
 We have all seen the results of great teams that perform excellent work with excellent results.
 Likewise, we have all seen ineffective teams that labor painfully to accomplish little.

 One key to great teams is for the leader to understand that team building is people building.
-The leader is vitally important and a primary function of the leader is to inspire the best efforts of the team members.
+The leader is vitally important and the primary function of the leader is to inspire the best efforts of the team members.
 Here are three keys for team leaders to practice…

 Team leaders need to know their team members intimately.
 It isn’t just knowing their names and the history that a human resources file might provide, it is getting to know them as individuals.
 To understand who they are and what makes them tick.